-The first part of our South Carolina field trips will be spent on the boat exploring the tidal creeks of the salt marsh.
-Depending on the grade level of the group, different topics will be discussed including: Spartina grass and its role, plant/animal species identification, adaptations, oyster bed communities, species diversity, marsh hammock ecology, geology of the salt marsh, and the importance of the salt marsh to humans and the Atlantic Ocean.
+The first part of our South Carolina field trips is spent on the boat exploring the tidal creeks of the salt marsh.
+Depending on the grade level of the group, different topics are discussed, including: spartina grass and its role, plant/animal species identification, adaptations, oyster bed communities, species diversity, marsh hammock ecology, geology of the salt marsh, and the importance of the salt marsh to humans and the Atlantic Ocean.

 “Thank you for all you did to make this trip so memorable for our 3rd graders.
 They all said it was the best field trip ever!” – Third grade teacher, Columbia, SC

-The second part of the trip will be spent on the beach at Capers Island State Heritage Preserve.
-With over 2000 acres, Capers Island is a pristine barrier island which was bought by South Carolina in 1975 for the purpose of preserving it in its natural state.
+The second part of the trip is spent on the beach at Capers Island State Heritage Preserve.
+With over 2,000 acres, Capers Island is a pristine barrier island bought by South Carolina in 1975 for the purpose of preserving it in its natural state.

-Groups also have the option to hike a mile long trail that winds its way through the island before opening onto “Bone-yard Beach”.
-Along the trail you will pass through different habitats including salt marsh, a fresh water pond, a large brackish water impoundment, the maritime forest, and an extensive dune field.
+Groups also have the option to hike a mile-long trail that winds its way through the island before opening onto “bone-yard beach.”
+Along the trail, you pass through different habitats including salt marsh, a fresh water pond, a large brackish water impoundment, the maritime forest, and an extensive dune field.
 These interior ponds allow for plant and animal diversity along the trail and are a home to several shy alligators.
-Along this path our staff will discuss topics including alligators, bird life/identification, uses of the maritime forest by humans, plant identification and adaptations.
+Along this path, our staff discuss topics including alligators, bird life/identification, uses of the maritime forest by humans, plant identification, and adaptations.

 “I’ve been to the beach before but never learned anything about how it was made or why it’s there.
 Thank you for teaching me and my classmates about how the island stops hurricanes from hitting the mainland and the animals that live on the islands.
 My favorite part was seeing the animals such as blue crabs, alligators and oysters in their natural habitats.” – Brianna, 4th grade